Durbar Festival: NTDC boss visits Emir of Kano – The Sun Nigeria

 By Sunday Ani

-The Director-General of the Nigerian Tourism Development Corporation (NTDC), Chief Folorunsho Coker, the Baba Eto of Yorubaland, paid a courtesy visit to His Royal Highness, the Emir of Kano, Aminu Ado Bayero, on the forthcoming Kano Durbar Festival.
+The Director General of the Nigerian Tourism Development Corporation (NTDC), Chief Folorunsho Coker, the Baba Eto of Yorubaland, yesterday paid a courtesy visit to the Emir of Kano, Aminu Ado Bayero, on the forthcoming Kano Durbar Festival.

-Coker, who is on the board of the Kano Durbar Committee alongside the Emir, used the opportunity to deliver a proposal to the royal father for the upgrade of the Durbar festival.
+Coker, who is on the board of the Kano Durbar Committee alongside the Emir, delivered a proposal to the royal father for the upgrade of the Durbar Festival.

 Leave a Reply